Consensys/quorum-key-manager-kubernetes/README.md

 TLS activation requires that you are able to define secrets and retrieve certificates values.

 Secrets are k8s secrets and are used to hold the servers TLS material.
-Certificate values, which are on the client side, must be set appropriatly in this chart values.
+Certificate values, which are on the client side, must be set in this chart values.

-Below are given commands to help you creating your own secrets with the valid names, this procedure is not applicable if you use existing secrets, as the ones given by a cert-manager for instance.
+Below are given commands and instructions to help you creating your own secrets with the valid names and setting values.

+(this procedure is not applicable if you use existing secrets, as the ones given by a cert-manager for instance)

 ## 3.1 Postgres tls